• Skip to main content

 Your Sexual Withholding Is Tearing Us Apart

 “You wonder why I’m distant, angry, and hurt.
 You wonder why I’m not affectionate – just think about it.
-How would you feel if you reached out to me for sex and I turned my back, pushed you away, or made lame excuses to avoid any romantic or sexual time together?
+How would you feel if you Sexual-Withholding-1reached out to me for sex and I turned my back, pushed you away, or made lame excuses to avoid any romantic or sexual time together?
 How about if I went day after day ignoring your sexual needs?

 It’s hard for me to feel like helping you or supporting you when you’re so insensitive.
 Problem is, it takes two of us to be sexual but only one person (you!) to say no. You have the power to stop our sex life and you have used that power at the risk of our happiness.